-Shopify uses the logo from your store's theme at Online Store -> Themes -> Customize theme -> Checkout -> Logo of your Shopify admin.
+Shopify uses the logo, banner and other attributes from your store's theme at Online Store -> Themes -> Customize theme -> Checkout of your Shopify admin.
 OCU does the same to mimic Shopify's behavior.
-If you don't see your logo on your OCU checkout and pages, just add your logo there in your Theme Settings.
+If you don't see your logo or banner on your OCU checkout and pages, just add your logo there in your Theme Settings.

 The Logo size and position can also be adjusted there and those adjustments will port over to the OCU checkout, offer pages and thank you page.

 The OCU app's checkout works with discount codes created in the Shopify Discounts section.
 Discount codes entered during checkout apply to the initial checkout order items only.

 You can add a discount for your upsell/downsell offer pages within the OCU app's Offer Page Editor.

 OCU also supports Shopify "shareable discount links" which auto-apply at OCU checkout.

 Where "code" is the name of your Shopify discount code.

 Where "code" is the name of your Shopify discount code and then include "?redirect=" followed by the page handle of the page you want to direct the customer to with the discount included (like a ZP page for example).

 - The Shipping Options won't update after a discount is applied for the initial order.
 If the customer meets the free shipping requirement for your store upon entering the checkout, it won't be removed once a discount code is added that may bring their order total below the free shipping threshold.